 Robert Langdon awakens in a Florence hospital room with no memory of what has happened over the last few days.
-He is told by Sienna Brooks, the doctor attending to him, that he is suffering from amnesia caused by a bullet wound to his head.
+He is then told by Sienna Brooks, the doctor attending to him, that he is suffering from amnesia caused by a bullet wound to his head.
 Before Langdon could make sense of anything, he is forced to flee when a police officer that comes to question him turns out to be an assassin.
-Langdon then learns that Bertrand Zobrist, a billionaire geneticist, has created a virus named Inferno, which he intends to use to cull the world’s population.
+Langdon next learns that Bertrand Zobrist, a billionaire geneticist, has created a virus named Inferno, which he intends to use to cull the world’s population.
 The key to locating Zobrist’s virus lies in various clues related to Dante’s Alighieri’s masterpiece.
 Langdon’s quest also brings him to Venice, and Istanbul, as he races against time to stop Zobrist’s madness.

 Worse, he regularly drenches his prose with chunks of touristy narrations, most of which feels to be lifted right off travel brochures.
 In my opinion, the only time to read his stories is when one is trapped in a queue while at places he wrote about.
 Oooh!
 I’m standing in an Illuminati stronghold.
 Aahhh!
 A doomsday plot was hatched over there!
 And then you get onto the bus, and you promptly forget all about it.

 Tom Hanks and Ron Howard live up to their reputations as two of showbiz’s more reliable names, and for the first half of the movie at least, there was a gripping suspense reminiscent of 70s spy thrillers.
-This suspense does fizzle in the second half, though I would say this was more the fault of the original plot rather than movie direction.
+This suspense does admittedly fizzle in the second half, but I would highlight this was more the fault of the original plot rather than movie direction.